 Here, we will give you our list of the top prediction market sites in 2026.
 Each site offers a unique experience that appeals to different users, and the sports betting options also vary from one site to another.
 Although the principles of predicting yes/no markets and trading contracts are largely the same, some of these exchanges will have different limitations and fees.

 Kalshi is likely the most well-known sports prediction market in the world and offers an experience that is the closest to betting with regulated sportsbooks.
-It was the first CTC-regulated exchange market and is regarded as the market leader for sports prediction trading software.
+It is the first CFTC-regulated prediction market exchange and is regarded as the market leader for sports prediction trading software.
 Kalshi is available in all 50 states as it is considered to be a designated contract market, and not a sportsbook.
 It is regulated by the Commodity Futures Trading Commission and is entirely transparent, offering contracts that have been checked and vetted.

 You can deposit on Kalshi using all the usual methods, such as debit cards and e-wallets, and all contracts and balances are secure on the platform, so you can use it without worrying.
 However, all users should be aware of the fee structure, which can be frustrating.
 We also feel like the interface is a bit slower than its competitors, such as Polymarket.